Oitzu/googleMapsUtil/README.md

 googleMapsUtil
 ====

-wrapper to use Google Maps API from node.js
+wrapper to use Google Maps API from node.js with https fix from andrepcg

+For the original author see: https://github.com/yupitel/googleMapsUtil

 ## About
 wrap Google Maps API